 Under our GSK collaboration, GSK received an exclusive global license for WVE-006, with clinical development and commercial responsibilities transitioning to GSK after we complete the RestorAATion-2 trial.
-In December 2023, we announced that we achieved the first WVE-006 milestone in our collaboration with GSK, resulting in a \$20 million payment.
-Under the terms of the collaboration, we are eligible to receive up to \$505 million in additional development, launch, and commercial milestone payments, as well as double-digit tiered royalties up to the high teens, as a percentage of net sales for WVE-006.
+Under the terms of the collaboration, we are eligible to receive up to \$525 million in development, launch, and commercial milestone payments, as well as double-digit tiered royalties up to the high teens, as a percentage of net sales for WVE-006.
+In December 2023, we announced that we achieved the first WVE-006 milestone in our collaboration with GSK, resulting in a \$20.0 million payment.

 Preclinical data show that treatment with WVE-006 resulted in serum AAT protein levels of up to 30 micromolar in an established AATD mouse model (NSG-PiZ).
 WVE-006 also led to restoration of approximately 50% wild-type M-AAT protein in serum and a 3-fold increase in neutrophil elastase inhibition activity, indicating that the restored M-AAT protein was functional.
-Wave's AATD AIMers are highly specific to SERPINA1 RNA in vitro and in vivo based on transcriptome-wide analyses.
+Our AATD AIMers are highly specific to SERPINA1 RNA in vitro and in vivo based on transcriptome-wide analyses.